micmejia/bible-dump/NKJV/Ezekiel/Ezek 20.md

 "Notwithstanding, the children rebelled against Me; they did not walk in My statutes, and were not careful to observe My judgments, 'which, _if_ a man does, he shall live by them'; but they profaned My Sabbaths.
 Then I said I would pour out My fury on them and fulfill My anger against them in the wilderness.

 ###### 22
-Nevertheless I [^c]withdrew My hand and acted for My name's sake, that it should not be profaned in the sight of the Gentiles, in whose sight I had brought them out.
+Nevertheless I withdrew My hand and acted for My name's sake, that it should not be profaned in the sight of the Gentiles, in whose sight I had brought them out.

 ###### 23
 Also I raised My hand in an oath to those in the wilderness, that I would scatter them among the Gentiles and disperse them throughout the countries,